uva-engineering-decision-analysis/class_notes/Session_11.md

 # Session 11

-Example: We have the population of the fathers and sons and their occupation are divided into the five categories.
-The numbers in the table shows the joined probability distribution.
-Also, the sum of the all numbers in the table equals to one.
+Example: We have a population of fathers and their sons.
+Their occupation is divided into five categories.
+The numbers in the table show the joined probability distribution.
+Also, the sum of all numbers, in the table, equals to one.

 ![31](Picturs/pic_31.PNG)

-Two variables are independent if knowing one of them do not give you information about the other one.
+Two variables are independent if knowing one of them does not give you information about the other one.
 Also, two variables are independent if the following relationship is true between them:

 $P(A\capB)=P(A)\timesP(B)$